PaddlePaddle/PaddleRS/docs/cases/csc_cd_en.md

 With AI Studio Premium hardware configuration (16G V100) and default hyperparameters, the total training time is about 50 minutes.

-If the VisualDL logging function is enabled during training (enabled by default), you can view the visualized results on the Data Model Visualization TAB.
+If the VisualDL logging function is enabled during training (enabled by default), you can view the visualized results on the data model visualization tab.
 Set logdir to the vdl_log subdirectory in the `EXP_DIR` directory.
 A tutorial on using VisualDL in a notebook is available [here](https://ai.baidu.com/ai-doc/AISTUDIO/Dk3e2vxg9#visualdl%E5%B7%A5%E5%85%B7).

 It should be noted that PaddleRS used mIoU to evaluate the optimal model on the verification set by default, while F1 scores were selected as the evaluation index by the race official.

 In addition, PaddleRS reports indicators for each category in the verification set.
-Therefore, for Category 2 change detection, category_acc, category_F1-score and other indicators have two data items, which are reflected in the form of lists.
+Therefore, for category 2 change detection, category_acc, category_F1-score and other indicators have two data items, which are reflected in the form of lists.
 Since the change detection task focuses on the change classes, it makes more sense to observe and compare the second data item of each metric (the second element of the list).

 ```python
 # If the lab directory does not exist, create a new one (recursively create the directory)